-20170816.
-Catching a glimpse of the CN Tower and Edgewalkers through the Pinnacle Centre.
+20241119.
+Catching a glimpse of the CN Tower between the Distillery and Canary districts.

 You can no longer get anywhere near the ticket counter or gift shop when you want to visit the CN Tower.
 Be prepared to line up like you do at the airport for a flight.
 You will have your bag thoroughly searched and must go through a metal detector before you can see the price of a ticket.